Code-Institute-Submissions/flask-training-calendar/README.md

 ## Issues

-More time and work is required to make dite navigation a smoother experience.
+More time and work is required to make site navigation a smoother experience.
 For example currently if a user deletes any run, upcoming or completed, they will be redirected to the view for their upcoming runs.
 It also requires too many steps to get to certain views.
-For example if a follower comments on a users run, they would have to click the back button twice to return to the view containg the user's upcoming/completed runs.
+For example if a follower comments on a user's run, they would have to click the back button twice to return to the view containg the user's upcoming/completed runs.
 I would also like to revisit the styling on the site & improve the css code.
 Comments are also required on code blocks where it is not obvious what the code is doing.